AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-08-finite-state-machine-fsm-tutorial-implementing-an-fsm-in-c.md

 void Light::setState(LightState& newState)
 {
-	currentState->exit(this);  // do stuff before we change state currentState = &newState;
+	currentState->exit(this);  // do stuff before we change state currentState = &newState;  // change state
 	currentState->enter(this); // do stuff after we change state }

 void Light::toggle()
 {
-	// Delegate the task of determining the next state to the current state currentState->toggle(this);
+	// Delegate the task of determining the next state to the current state! currentState->toggle(this);
 }{% endcapture %}
 {% include code.html file="Light.cpp" code=code lang="cpp" copyable=false %}